 In simple words, a directory structure (or system or tree) is a simple layout of directories on a computer system.
 We all have been hearing about directory structures and folder trees for years now.
 Let’s start using it today as it can vastly improve your organization’s workflow.
-Now exporting the entire directory tree from a particular folder on Windows 10 is easy.
-But there is no straightforward way of creating a Folder Tree in Windows 10.
+Now exporting the entire directory tree from a particular folder on Windows 11 or Windows 10 is easy.
+But there is no straightforward way of creating a Folder Tree in Windows 11/10.

 File Explorer helps to view or open files quickly in Windows 10 system.
 Users can steer through the directories using back, forward, up menus, navigation menus, directly entering the location in the address bar and scrolling over left or right panes.

 But there are no ways Windows Explorer, lets you understand the entire structure of a directory.
 If you have spent an absurd amount of time scrolling through hundreds of files trying to spot the one you want, then a Folder Tree could make a difference.
 We already mentioned, that there is no direct way of viewing the folders/ files in a Tree format in Windows Explorer.
 Here a ‘Tree command’ could work.

 tree command can make it very simple for you to trace files and folders using the command line.
 You can view how a directory on your system is structured and where every file is located.
 Let’s see how to do this.